 Live Online Class

-Now that in-person classes are admittedly risky, a live online class would be an efficient alternative.
+Now that in-person classes are admittedly risky, a live online class such as an online humanities course would be an efficient alternative.
 It is for students who prefer to experience lessons live led by an instructor.
 It would usually have a set time per week, making it ideal for those who prefer a structure or routine to their learning.
 This type of prep course will oblige you to follow homework and due dates.
 Hence, your current academic load should allow such fixed schedules.

 If you find it hard to follow simulcast online classes, private tutoring from a tuition agency might be for you.
 A one-on-one tutorial with an expert could sharpen your focus, adjusting to your own pace.
 Not only does it guarantee a more specific look at your progress, but it also offers more flexibility with the schedule.
 While this could be significantly effective, it often comes at a steeper price point than other options.